lichess-org/lila-http/README.md

 So, the plan is to have a new service handle these tournament update requests.
 It gets info about ongoing tournaments from lila, and propagates it to the clients.

+### lila-ws, and now lila-http

 Much like [lila-ws](https://github.com/ornicar/lila-ws) moved the websocket traffic away from lila, lila-http handles some of the heavy HTTP traffic.

 It may be expanded to other areas than just the arena tournaments in the future.

+### Optional service

+One goal of lila-http is to be optional.
+Lichess should work just fine without it.
+It means that lila and lila-http can handle the same requests in the same way.

+This simplifies dev environments, which won't need to install lila-http, and makes production more resilient to lila-http restarts or outages.

+This goal is a nice-to-have, not a must-have, and might be dropped in the future if it proves to be too inconvenient.

 ### Why Rust